taffazzel/ETLTest/README.md

 * This is basically an ETL job with different stages.
 * Results of all the stages will be validated with some automation scripts(mainly bash or python)
 * All the programs will be written in scala on spark.
-* Scalatest will be used for the unit testing and most of the source code will be covered by unit testing.
+* Scalatest will be used for the unit testingi and most of the source code will be covered by unit testing.
+TEST